 My negative feelings about Messianic Judaism, and the evangelism group Jews for Jesus, took root long before conversion to Christianity was ever a consideration.
 And, I should note, all that literature didn’t have a single impact on that decision.
 There are plenty of reasons why I don’t identify as a Messianic Jew.

 Maybe it seems odd for an Episcopalian convert to feel so rage-y toward another Christian denomination.
 Admittedly, my negative childhood run-ins with members of this group have helped shaped my opinions.
 But after I finished reading the WaPo article and calmed down a bit, I thought about it a little more, and realized there was another underlying reason why the MJ movement bothers me so much.

 While it may have originated as a place for Jewish believers in Jesus to feel at home, the movement’s evangelistic undertones cannot be downplayed or ignored.
 Evangelistic outreach is a huge priority for its members.
 Worse, while many members are ethnically Jewish, many more are not — which means that many evangelism attempts are done using manipulative tactics, such as dressing in Jewish garb, peppering Christian prayers with Hebrew words, and, at times, taking Scripture passages out of context.
 It’s Jewish cosplay, not culture.

-So it’s not the theological disagreements that bother me.
-Not really.
-It’s the deception woven into the fabric of this tradition that I have a problem with.
+While the theological discrepancies bother me, it’s the deception woven into the fabric of this tradition that bothers me more.

 I am very upfront about the reasons I found Christianity so compelling.
 I will tell people, if they ask, about my childhood fascination with saints, and my enchantment with the Incarnation.
 I will admit that my Jewish education was sparse, but by the time I was old enough to learn about it independently from Sunday school, the idea of a God in the flesh was too irresistible to ignore.